td512/Humble-Trove-Downloader/README.md

 > The trove downloader takes a bit to start up because it's downloading the list of games from Humble Bundle.
 Don't worry, it should pop up within about 30 seconds

+* Why is the installer so big if the application is only 1MB or so?

+> The installer you're downloading from the CDN includes the prerequisite .NET 4.6 installer, as well as a font, and a few library the application needs

 * It crashed!
 Help!

 > File an issue [here](https://github.com/td512/Humble-Trove-Downloader/issues) and I'll take a look.
 If you've got the .NET stack trace, please include that in your report